OECD Economic Outlook

 Coverage is provided for all OECD member countries as well as for selected non-member countries.
 Each issue includes a general assessment, chapters summarizing developments and providing projections for each individual country, three to five chapters on topics of current interest such as housing, and an extensive statistical annex with a wide variety of variables including general debt.

 Twice a year, the OECD Economic Outlook analyses the major trends that will mark the next two years.
-It provides in-depth coverage of the economic policy measures required to foster high and sustainable growth in each Member country.
-Recent measures and forthcoming developments in major non-OECD economies in East Asia, Central and Eastern Europe (particularly Russia), and South America are also evaluated in detail.
+The present issue covers the outlook to the end of 2003 and examines the economic policies required to foster high and sustainable growth in Member countries.
+Developments in selected major non-OECD economies in East Asia (particularly China), Central and Eastern Europe (Russian Federation) and South America (Brazil) are also evaluated in detail.

 In addition to the themes featured regularly, this issue contains five analytical chapters addressing the following important issues: the medium-term economic consequences of the 11 September 2001 terrorist attacks in the United States, whether the recent downturn in world activity been unusually mild from a historical perspective, how changes in the internationalisation of production have affected the structure and patterns of trade and growth, how regulations that impair competition and labour market adaptability affect productivity and innovation, and whether a tax on foreign exchange transactions would reduce market volatility.